Can You Cancel a Timeshare?

 Now it’s time to find out your options for selling the timeshare.
 If you don’t want to sell your timeshare on your own, you can enlist a professional real estate agent to help you.

 But if you go this route, don’t just ask your next-door neighbor who got their real estate license earlier this year.
-Hire someone who has specific knowledge about timeshares and will understand the complexities of your situation.
+Hire someone with specific knowledge of timeshares who understands the complexities of your situation.

 If you want to try to sell the timeshare on your own, you can list it on sites like Craigslist and eBay.
 You can also try Redweek.com, which focuses specifically on timeshare sales.
 However, some of these sites will charge fees to sell your property.

-You should also check with the timeshare company to see if they have an option to surrender the timeshare after a one-time fee.
+You should also check with the timeshare company to see whether they offer the option to surrender the timeshare for a one-time fee.
 Taking this route may be expensive, but it could be worth it if it helps you get rid of your timeshare.

 Step 4: Use a Timeshare Exit Company